 Choosing Your Audience

 There are 1.3 million real estate agents in the country.
 You’re probably not going to want to start by soliciting to all of them.
 It’s just as important to figure out the ‘who’ that goes with the ‘what’ and ‘where’ when it comes to sending a recruiting letter.
 It’s time to look at a few ways that you can narrow down your audience in your market.
-Each one will have a similar message, but will be crafted just slightly differently.
-Each one of these targeted audiences have a uniqueness of their own.
+Each sample letter to real estate agent will have a similar message but will be crafted just slightly differently.
+Each one of these targeted audiences has a uniqueness of their own.

-Ah, yes, fresh meat.
-They don’t have many, or any, transactions under their belt, but there are plenty of great reasons to recruit the newly licensed for your brokerage.
+They don’t have many, or any, transactions under their belt, but there are plenty of great reasons to recruit the newly licensed for your brokerage with a real estate agent referral letter.
 First, you know they are going to be looking for somewhere to hang their license.
-It’s not a matter of being committed to move when they haven’t settled down anywhere yet.
+It’s not a matter of being committed to moving when they haven’t settled down anywhere yet.
 Second, there are no old habits to break.
 These agents are coming in with a fresh mind and a clean slate.
 Don’t just limit yourself to those agents that pass the test the first time either.
 Those bad test takers that take a few tries, can be just as valuable in the long run.

-The thing to keep in mind when you’re recruiting these green behind the ears new licensees is training and support.
+The thing to keep in mind when you’re recruiting these new licensees with real estate referral letter examples is training and support.
 You need to assure them that you have the pieces in place to make them successful.
 They are going to need a little more guidance than a seasoned agent.
 Think back to when you got licensed (yes, you).
 Were there mentors or helpful staff available?
 If you have your technology, processes, and training program in place, go get them.
-As for the message you need, we’ll get to that.
+As for the message you need for your sample letter to real estate agent, we’ll get to that.

 High Producing Agents

 Now, how do you get those types of agents to come on board with you?
 You can use your MLS or other resources to identify those agents that meet your threshold for high volume over the last 12 months.
 I wouldn’t recommend looking at a shorter length of time, because you want to take seasonality, vacations, etc. into consideration.
-Once you have a list of the agents within your market with, for example, more than 20 transaction sides in the last 12 months, you can begin doing a little due diligence on each and crafting your message.
+Once you have a list of the agents within your market with, for example, more than 20 transaction sides in the last 12 months, you can do some due diligence on each.
+Put some thought in your recruiting emails and sample letter to real estate agent and real estate referral letter examples.
 They are going to need to see real value in your brokerage to make the switch.

 Agents on the Other Side of Your Transactions

-Another great resource for recruiting agents, is taking a look on the other side of all your brokerage’s transactions.
-Some could look at these other agents as competitors, while you should look at them as an opportunity that you didn’t really have to go seek out.
+Another great resource for recruiting agents is taking a look at the other side of all your brokerage transactions.
+Some could look at these other agents as competitors, while you should look at them as opportunities.
 They fall into your lap as a result of doing good business.
 For every deal your brokerage closes, you can access the information of the agent on the other side.
-A simple message, preferably one that starts by thanking them for doing business, is a good way to get your name out there and create interest in your brokerage.
+A simple message in the form of a real estate agent referral letter, preferably one that starts by thanking them for doing business, can help create interest in your brokerage.

-There is no better way to get an agent’s information for sending real estate recruiting letters than from your own agents that already love your brokerage.
+There is no better way to get an agent’s information for sending real estate recruiting letters and real estate agent referral letters than from agents that already love your brokerage.
 Plus, what a compliment.
 If you haven’t already created an agent referral program, now is the time.
 For these, you probably don’t have to work nearly as hard to convince the prospect how awesome your brokerage is.
 Their friend that referred them has already done that part for you.
 You might be wondering what it’s going to cost you, well, you do probably owe the referrer a little something.
 Just think about the return on investment if the agent that was referred joins your brokerage and thrives in it.
 Well worth it in the long run.

 Make Your Content Stand Out

-You’ve reviewed your options for who should get your real estate recruitment letters.
+You’ve reviewed your options for who should get your real estate recruitment letters and real estate referral letter examples.
 It’s time to look at the messages you’re sending.
 Maybe you’ve created one that gets opened, dare we say even clicked, but what you’re really looking for is one that gets a response.

 Personalize Your Message In Your Real Estate Agent Recruiting Letter

-Ok, so maybe you can’t social stalk every person on your potential recruit list.
-Don’t let that shouldn’t stop you from trying.
-Finding something, like a hobby or interest, that aligns with your brokerages values or culture, can be a great foot in the door to a bigger conversation.
+Ok, so maybe you can’t social stalk every person on your potential recruit list with your real estate recruiting letters.
+Don’t let that stop you from trying.
+Finding something, like a hobby or interest, that aligns with your brokerage’s values or culture, can be a great foot in the door to a bigger conversation.
 If Agent John donates a portion of each commission to a housing project that your brokerage is also passionate about, bring it up.
-You’re a lot more likely to respond to something that isn’t canned and shows value.
+People are a lot more likely to respond to something that isn’t canned and aligns with their interests.

 Beyond what you can find out by social stalking, look for some other ties between you and the individual you’re trying to recruit.
 Do you have a mutual friend?
 Have they worked with an agent in your brokerage before?
 Are you part of the same associations or professional groups?
 Finding something or someone as a connection between the two of you establishes your credibility, so you’re not just reaching out at random like many of the other brokerages.

 This should go without saying, but address them by their first name.
-No one wants to receive a letter with their full name, like their mom uses when they forgot to take out the trash.
+No one wants to receive a real estate agent changing brokers letter with their full name, like their mom used when they forgot to take out the trash.
 Craft your letter to be like a conversation between two friends with a lot in common.
 Do not send a real estate agent recruiting letter that reads like a canned letter printed from a machine.

-Lastly, ask them to meet in person.
+Lastly, ask them to meet in person in your recruiting letter to real estate agent.
 There is no better way to personalize your offer.
 Meet them at the local coffee shop, invite them for an office visit, or even for a quick virtual meet up.
 It shows you’ll make time and give individual attention to your agents, and lets the agent get a better idea of culture and fit.

 Sell Your Culture

-Compensation is great, but it’s not going to be the only thing that sets you apart, especially if you’re looking at hiring millennials.
-According to a study by Fidelity, millennials would take a $7,600 pay cut for a better company culture.
-Consider your company values, achievements, and what makes your brokerage different.
+Compensation is great, but it’s not going to be the only thing that sets you apart in your real estate agent changing brokers letter.
+This is especially true if you’re looking at hiring millennials.
+According to a study by Fidelity, millennials would take a $7,600 pay cut for better company culture.
+Consider your company values, achievements, and what makes your brokerage different for your real estate recruiting letters.
 Do you celebrate the small milestones like anniversaries and birthdays?
 Do you have monthly happy hours?
 Does the company contribute to building for Habitat for Humanity every year?
 Showcase it in your agent recruiting letter and additional materials.
 Include links to your brokerage blog and social media accounts, and make sure you keep them updated with everything going on in the company.
 This will be key for all your audiences.
 Even high producing agents switch for satisfaction and fit with their brokerage.

 What’s in It For Them?

-Now it’s time to add the shiny glitter to your literary masterpiece with your value proposition.
+Now it’s time to add the shiny glitter to your email, and real estate agent changing brokers letter, with your value proposition.
 Why would they come to your brokerage over the other hundred reaching out regularly?
 Really think about what would stand out to an agent.
 This is where we talk compensation packages, established branding, company leadership, or support (assuming you actually stand out in one of these areas) The audience receiving the message should also be top of mind.
 While compensation might be your value proposition for one group, it may be leadership and support for another.
 Take what your brokerage offers that is outstanding compared to others, and use it.